How to Expand a Client’s Window of Tolerance

 But we don’t have to rely entirely on these clues.
 When a client understands the model of the window of tolerance, they often can identify where they spend most of their time — and what triggers a move.

-No one knows our clients better than themselves.
+Trauma-informed care maintains that no one knows a client better than themselves – and that includes their window of tolerance.
 So while we can help guide clients through their experiences, it’s important that the client take an active role in their therapy.

 That’s why, often, it’s easier for clients to tolerate distress when they’ve chosen their route forward.

-By helping clients understand their window of tolerance, and explaining the pros and cons of each approach, they can make an informed decision and feel a sense of control around their healing.
+By giving clients a model to express their window of tolerance, and explaining the pros and cons of each approach, they can make an informed decision and feel a sense of control around their healing.

 Take, for example, a sensorimotor approach.
 There may be less emotional pain, but it will require a lot of presence in the body, which can be triggering for some clients.